kevin-fang-lscm/magneto-matcher/algorithms/magneto/README.md

 ## Installation

-You can install the latest stable version of Magneto from [PyPI](https://pypi.org/project/magneto-py/):
+You can install the latest stable version of Magneto from [PyPI](https://pypi.org/project/magneto-python/):

 ```
-pip install magneto-py
+pip install magneto-python
 ```